 Hover over the map to see where the ancestors of today’s American-Luxembourgers passed away in the United States.

 Impact of the Luxembourg Ancestors in the USA

-Most of the applicants were born in the Northern Midwest.
-That said, applicants were also born all over the USA.
-However, these applicants were often born in generations further removed from their Luxembourg ancestor.
-Applicants are generally in their 30s-50s and seeking to apply for multiple generations in their family.
-It’s also important to note that more of these applicants were female than male.
+A large percentage of applicants were born in the Northern Midwest.
+Applicants are generally in their 30s-50s.
+It’s also important to note that more of these applicants were male than female.